vitalitylearning2021/basicModelsTensorFlow/index.md

   - *Compilation*.
 The computational graph can be used to generate a faster code since it can lead to “simplifications” or fusions of adjacent operations.
   - *Portability*.
 The computational graph is language and platform-independent which favors portability.

-Utilizzare la lazy execution era cumbersome in TensorFlow \lstinline{1.x} in quanto richiedeva l'utilizzo di apposite \lstinline{session}.
-Ora questo non è più necessario, essendo, come detto, la eager execution la modalità di default per TensorFlow \lstinline{2.x}.
-Naturalmente, è possibile manualmente switchare dalla eager alla lazy in TensorFlow \lstinline{2.x}.\\
+Using lazy execution was cumbersome in TensorFlow `1.x` since it required the use of proper *sessions*.
+Now this is not necessary anymore, since, as mentioned, lazy execution is the default computational modality for TensorFlow `2.x`.
+Of course, it is possible to manually switch to eager computation in TensorFlow `2.x` too.
-Una volta chiarito il significato di lazy ed eager evaluation in TensorFlow, spendiamo qualche parola sulla tecnica della differenziazione automatica per il calcolo automatico delle derivate di una funzione multidimensionale.
-La differenziazione automatica, infatti, rappresenta una tecnica cruciale in molte applicazioni di machine learning e deep learning.
+Once clarified the meaning of lazy and eager evaluations in TensorFlow, let us spend some words on *automatic differentiation* for the automatic computation of the derivatives of a multidimensional function.
+Automatic differentiation, indeed, is a crucial technique in many machine and deep learning applications.

 %\section{Linear regression}
 %http://www.ecostat.unical.it/Didattica/Statistica/didattica/StatAziendale2/StatAz2_cap2.pdf\\